amaurisquezada/insta-who/README.md

 **How to play:**

 * When the game begins, there are 24 face-up game cards each representing a different person.
-There is also a face-down mystery card.
+There is also a face-down mystery card on the top-right corner.
 The goal of the game is to guess which of the 24 game cards is represented by the mystery card.

 * Underneath the mystery card are a series of buttons.
 Each button contains a specific character trait.
 Players must guess character traits by clicking on the buttons in order to narrow down the game cards.